phillipclapham/neuroweaver/Spark_Your_Dream_Life.md

 This ain’t a straight line—it’s a loop.
 Skip a step?
 No sweat—jump back in.
 My drab job’s now a joy spark, all from five steps and a grin.
 Your lab’s alive—pick a dream (health? love?), run the cycle, watch it glow.
 Tinker, rest, trust, flow—repeat.
 What’s sparking next, lab rat?

-**Lab Tip**: Rules and steps?
+**💡 Lab Tip**: Rules and steps?
 Not a straight march—a lively jam.
 Play might spark Trust, a Rest tweak a Belief, a sideways win flow into Play again.
 They loop, mix, surprise—your lab’s a rhythm, not a list.
 Dive in, let ‘em dance—your dream life’s in the groove!

 ---